privacypatterns/privacypatterns/README.md

     The resulting files are located in path/to/site/deploy.

-4. To deploy to the live site:
+4. To deploy to the live site (must be merged with the privacypatterns.org repo first, which is what the second command does):

         git remote add deploy git@privacypatterns.org:~/privacypatternsweb.git

+        git pull deploy master

         git push deploy master